 Minnesota statutes require that all Organization deposits be protected by insurance, surety bond or collateral.
-The market value of collateral pledged must equal 110 percent of the deposits not covered by insurance or bonds.
+The market value of collateral pledged must equal 110 percent of the deposits not covered by insurance or bonds, or irrevocable standby letters of credit from Federal Home Loan Banks.